nurbilu/chat_game_proj/General_fixs_&_errors.md

       - add visual effects to super profile page (done)
       - add visual effects to user chat page (done)

+7.a. fix angular errors ()
+7.b. make logger simillarty to all flask apps ()
+7.c. add to django logger - clr after ctrl + c ()

+8.a. check / implement questionable tasks ()
+8.b. implement docker-compose.yml file to run all flask apps in one command / docker-compose up --build () 8.c. final QA ()

 **++ lets try to deliver the project by the date 15/11/2024 , if not possible - deliver as soon as possible. ++**